-"I would she had been a brick-hat then, to have broken it, for thy impertinence and conceit," said the steward.
+"I would she had been a brick-bat then, to have broken it, for thy impertinence and conceit," said the steward.

 "Well, but do but hearken.
-The next morning-that is this very blessed morning-I thought of going to lodge a buck in the park, judging a bit of venison might be wanted in the larder, after yesterday's wassail; and, as I passed under the nursery-window, I did but just look up to see what madam gouvernante was about; and so I saw her, through the casement, whip on her hood and scarf as soon as she had a glimpse of me.
-Immediately after I saw the still room door open, and made sure she was coming through the garden, and so over the breach and down to the park; and so over the breach and down to the park; and so, thought I, 'Aha, Mistress Deb, if you are so ready to dance after my pipe and tabor, I will give you a couranto before you shall come up with me.'
-And so I went down Ivy-tod Dingle, where the copse is tangled, and the ground swampy, and round by Haxley-bottom, thinking all the while she was following, and laughing in my sleeve at the round I was giving her."
+The next morning-that is this very blessed morning-I thought of going to lodge a buck in the park, judging a bit of venisor might be wanted in the larder, after yesterday's wassail, and, as I passed under the nursery-window, I did but just look up to see what madam gouvernante was about: and so I saw her, through the casement, whip on her hood and scarf as soon as she had a glimpse of me.
+Immediately after I saw the still-room door open, and made sure she was coming through the garden, and so over the breach and down to the park; and so, thought I, 'Aha, Mistress Deb, if you are so ready to dance after my pipe and tahor, I will give you a couranto before you shall come up with me.'
+And so I went down Ivv-tod Dingle, where the copse is tangled, and the ground swampy, and round by Haxley-bottom, thinking all the while she was following, and laughing in my sleeve at the round I was giving her."